WebAssembly/spec/document/core/binary/types.rst

 Limits
 ~~~~~~

-:ref:`Limits <syntax-limits>` are encoded with a preceding flag indicating whether a maximum is present.
+:ref:`Limits <syntax-limits>` are encoded with a preceding flag indicating whether a maximum is present, and a flag for the :ref:`address type <syntax-addrtype>`.

 $${grammar: Blimits}